My husband and I both love camping, so it’s not surprising that our kids do too. We go camping as often as our schedules allow.

 Here are a few more examples of where we’ve done dispersed camping:

-A couple of weeks ago we went to Fort Bragg, California.
-Instead of paying $40 to stay at a campground right on the coast, we drove fifteen minutes or so back into the state forest and camped in the trees.
+We met some friends in Fort Bragg, California and instead of paying $40 to stay at a campground right on the coast, we drove fifteen minutes or so back into the state forest and camped in the trees.

 When we were traveling across the country to move to California, we found a camping spot on some BLM land in Nevada.
 We had driven well into the night and the kids were all asleep when we arrived.
 It was a beautiful area near a roaring river that kept everyone asleep as we used our head lamps to set up the tent in the dark and carry the kids in.